British Junior Team

 G Dale learned to fly at age 20 with the Dorset gliding club, going professional ten years later.
 He's worked with Lasham, Bristol and Gloucester, the British Gliding Association, Booker gliding club, Lake Keepit and out of Minden until finally discovering the mountains of New Zealand and starting to coach for Glide Omarama.
 Currently following the endless summer, working in New Zealand, at Lasham, and occasionally in Australia, he's also flying, racing and coaching as often as possible in other places.
 Having previously flown three internationals, this year he’s flying his much loved Striefenader - modified Libelle 201 with the GB club class team.

-Tim will be flying with G in his first senior world championships.
+Tom will be flying with G in his LS7

 Flapped Worlds Team - Czech Republic 2018